btatarov/GPT2.py/README.md

 ### Constants

-- `VOCAB_SIZE` - size of the BPI-tokenized vocabulary
+- `VOCAB_SIZE` - size of the BPE-tokenized vocabulary
 - `DATASET_SEQ_LENGTH` - length of a single text chunk used for training
 - `DATASET_BATCH_SIZE` - number of text chunks in a single training batch
 - `DATASET_BUFFER_SIZE` - size of the buffer to use for dataset randomization
-- `DATASET_TRAIN_PATH` - path to the generated training dataset
+- `DATASET_TRAIN_DIR` - path to the directory where the generated training dataset is stored
-- `DATASET_TEST_PATH` - path to the generated validation dataset
+- `DATASET_TEST_DIR` - path to the directory where the generated validation dataset is stored
-- `TOKENIZED_DATA_PATH` - path to the generated vocabulary data
+- `TOKENIZED_DATA_DIR` - path to the directory where the generated vocabulary data is stored
-- `CONTENT_PATH` - path to the raw data used for creating datasets
+- `CONTENT_DIR` - path to the directory where the raw data used for creating datasets is stored

 ## Model